Our library is pleased to offer a wide range of services to our users and the MUN community.

 Services for Users with Disabilities

 At the QEII we offer a number of special services for users with disabilities.
 An Assistive Technology (AT) room, located on the main level of the Commons, is available for individual use, and AT workstations are located in the Commons Classroom and Digital Media Centre.
-Additional AT equipment can be requested at the Lending Services Desk and individual assistive technology tutorials can be scheduled at the Computing Support Desk.
+Additional AT equipment can be requested, and individual assistive technology tutorials can be scheduled at the Computing Support Desk.

 Alternate Formats can also be requested at the QEII, and retrieval and copying services are available.
 See our webpage for more information about any of these servies.

-Our Copy Services provides photocopiers for research purposes.
 Self-Service, card/coin-operated photocopiers are located on the 1st, 2nd and 3rd floors of the QEII.
-Alternatively, copying and binding services are available at our Copy Services desk.
-Subsidized copying services are available for students with disabilities.

 Subject specialists in Collection Development work with faculty and departments at Memorial to bring in new books and journal titles, indexes, and other reseurces to support research.
 Collections librarians also work with faculty and departments to ensure that our collections are able to support new courses and programs at Memorial.
 Members of the Memorial University community can also recommend titles for purchase by contacting the appropriate subject specialist, or by completing our online form.